• Skip to primary navigation

 • Preheat your oven to 260°C (500°F).
 Line a baking tray with baking paper.

-• Cut off the stems and leaves of your cauliflower and discard.
+• Cut off the stems and leaves of your cauliflower and discard or freeze to use in soups, stews or stocks.
 Then break your cauliflower into medium sized florets.
 Wash thoroughly under cold running water, drain in a colander and pat dry with a towel.

 • Place your cauliflower, olive oil, fennel seeds and nutmeg on your baking tray then toss well until the cauliflower is well coated with the oil and spices.
 Place in the middle section of your oven and roast until golden but still slightly firm (approximately 20 minutes) and allow to cool for 10 minutes when done.